filipNestes/Microfrontends/readme.md

 ### Step 1: Start Verdaccio in MainApp

 Verdaccio acts as a local npm registry.
-To start it, navigate to the MainApp folder and run the Verdaccio command.
+To start it, navigate to the NpmPackage folder and run the Verdaccio command.
 This will serve your npm packages locally, which is particularly useful for development.

 ```bash
 cd NpmPackage/